Make Me Happier: Evoking Emotions Through Image Diffusion Models: Related Work

 \subsection{Visual Emotion Analysis}

-Visual Emotion Analysis (VEA) aims to understand and predict human emotional responses through visual information from images or videos.
-In psychology, Categorical Emotion States (CES) form the basis for emotion classification models, notably exemplified by the 6-category Ekman model \cite{ekman1993facial} and the 8-category Mikels model \cite{mikels2005emotional}.
-Early research focused on manually crafted features such as color and content \cite{machajdik2010affective}, while recent advancements leverage deep learning models to automatically capture intrinsic global and local emotional cues for more accurate predictions \cite{you2015robust,yang2018visual}.
-Despite advancements in visual emotion analysis, there is a limited focus on generating images that evoke specific emotional responses.
-To address this, we propose EmoEditor, a two-branch diffusion model that integrates emotion recognition and image generation in a unified framework.
-Unlike Affective Image Filter (AIF) \cite{weng2023affective} which relies on explicit textual instructions, EmoEditor does not need explicit text guidance on scene modifications for desired emotions.
+Visual Emotion Analysis (VEA) seeks to understand and predict human emotional responses from visual data.
+In psychology, Categorical Emotion States (CES) underpin classification models such as the 8-category Mikels model \cite{mikels2005emotional}.
+Early work relied on handcrafted features like color \cite{machajdik2010affective}, while recent methods leverage deep learning for more accurate emotion prediction \cite{you2015robust,yang2018visual}.
+However, generating images to evoke specific emotions remains underexplored.
+To address this, we introduce EmoEditor, a two-branch diffusion model that jointly learns emotion recognition and image generation.

-\textbf{Exsiting VEA datasets} \cite{peng2015emotion6,machajdik2010affective,you2016building} primarily focus on emotion classification, including EmoSet \cite{yang2023emoset}, the largest dataset with 120,000 images annotated for emotion labels and six attributes.
-However, none of them include image pairs with annotated emotion labels and text editing instructions crucial for emotion-evoked image generation.
-Therefore, we introduce the EmoPair dataset, comprising 340,000 image pairs with differing source and target emotions while ensuring consistent scene semantics and structure.
+\textbf{Existing VEA datasets} \cite{peng2015emotion6,you2016building} focus on emotion classification, including EmoSet \cite{yang2023emoset}, which has 120k images with emotion labels and attributes.
+However, they lack image pairs with annotated emotions and text editing instructions essential for emotion-evoked image generation.
+Thus, we introduce the EmoPair dataset, comprising 340k image pairs with differing source and target emotions while ensuring consistent scene semantics and structure.